Son of ‘Lizard Lick Towing’ star fatally shot in North Carolina - NewsBreak

 GARNER, N.C. ( WNCN ) – North Carolina authorities have identified the man killed in a shooting Thursday night in Garner, just outside of Raleigh.

 Johnston County deputies said 21-year-old Harley Alexander Shirley was found shot to death at a Sheetz convenience store.
-A 20-year-old woman was also taken to the hospital with serious but non-life-threatening injuries.
+A 20-year-old woman was also taken to the hospital with serious but non-life-threatening injuries.“Operation Meltdown” leads to NYC towing 46 ice cream trucks

-Shirley is the son of “Lizard Lick Towing” TV star Ron Shirley, according to a Facebook post by the company.
-The reality TV show ran on truTV for four seasons starting in 2011.
-Ron and Amy Shirley own Lizard Lick Towing.Woman sentenced 20 years for pushing man off bus

 The sheriff’s office received a report of a shooting along the 1600 block of Josephine Road around 8 p.m.
 Thursday.
 Soon after, they received a call about gunshot victims in the Sheetz parking lot, which is a little more than three miles away, a news release said.